MansfieldPlumbing/DirectPort/README.md

 # AI SHITTERS

-## The AGI Flux Foam: The Thing That Makes AGI Possible.
+FOAM: The Thing That Makes AGI Possible.

 The plumbing of AI is broken.
 It has been for decades.